Structure

 Basics

-Basics lectures (about 6 hours per week) are lectures that broadly introduce the four Focal Subjects.
+Basics lectures are lectures that broadly introduce the four Focal Subjects.
 These lectures are mandatory for all students, regardless of the choice of Focal Subjects.
 With these lectures, we aim to provide a fundamental understanding of scientific concepts, special topics and characterization methods that of general importance for the different Focal Subjects.
-MAP students therefore obtain a broad education and general knowledge in all subject areas before specialising further in the courses provided in the Focal Subjects.
+MAP students therefore obtain a broad education and general knowledge in all subject areas before specializing further in the courses provided in the Focal Subjects.

 Focal Subjects